-Pro tip: get to class a few minutes early to introduce yourself to your instructor.
+Pro tip: get to the group run a few minutes early to introduce yourself to your instructor.
 They’ll be more than happy to help you build a starting point, and will know to give you some extra love during class if you need help or motivation!

 Celebrate your accomplishments and calories burned with a big glass of water.
-Then, stretch and recover before you book another class!
+Then, stretch and recover before you book another group run!